Grading: moderate / hard.

-Enjoy the magnificent views of Loch Eck, Beinn Mhor and the west coast islands of Jura and Islay on a clear day on this demanding route.
-Start and end at Glenbranter on the A815 in the Cowal Peninsula.
+On a clear day, this demanding route reveals magnificent views of Loch Eck, Beinn Mhor and the west coast islands of Jura and Islay.
+Start / end at Glenbranter on the A815 in the Cowal Peninsula.

 Follow the markers up a series of steep (but relatively short) singletrack climbs before rejoining the main forest track to head north.
-After a nice section of singletrack around Inverchapel follow the track for 6.1km, turn right at the Whistlefield Inn marker post and head uphill for 700m and then left to follow a short section of singletrack downhill, cross the unclassified road and head back into the forest.
-Climb a series of fairly remote forest tracks via Coire Ealt and an excellent descent to rejoin the A815.
+After a sweet section of singletrack around Inverchapel, follow the track for 6.1km, turn right at the Whistlefield Inn marker post and head uphill for 700m and then left to follow a short section of singletrack downhill, cross the unclassified road and head back into the forest.
+Climb a series of remote forest tracks via Coire Ealt and a rip-roaring descent to rejoin the A815.
 Turn right and follow the road for a short distance back to Glenbranter.

 Cafes, Inns, accommodation, toilets and information